 The shoreline along Kildalloig Estate and into Campbeltown Loch provides a good base for a variety of waters ports including windsurfing, dingy sailing and kayaking.

 Macrihanish has become something of a surfer’s paradise in recent years.
-Lessons are available and kit including boards can be rented from Breaks Surf Shop in Campbeltown.
+Lessons are available and kit including boards can be rented locally in Campbeltown.

 Sea Fishing is readily available right off the shore on Kildalloig Estate.
 There are plenty of opportunities for sea angling and fresh-water fly fishing locally – see Flyfishing In Kintyre for further information.

 Explore the Mull of Kintyre, the new Forestry Commission ‘Wee Toon Trail’ on Beinn Ghuilean and the challenging Fire Tower Trail at Lochgilphead by mountain bike.
-Bikes, Helmets, locks and puncture repair kits are all available for rent from Breaks Surf Shop in Campbeltown.
+Bikes, Helmets, locks and puncture repair kits are all available for rent locally in Campbeltown.

-Riding of all disciplines can be enjoyed in the beautiful Kintyre countryside, with centres at Tarbert and Glenbarr.
-Highland Horse Riding specialise in sightseeing & wildlife watching treks, riding Scotland`s versatile Highland Ponies from their base near Tarbert.
+Riding of all disciplines can be enjoyed in the beautiful Kintyre countryside, at Tarbert specialising in sightseeing & wildlife watching treks, riding Scotland`s versatile Highland Ponies from their base near Tarbert.

 Birdlife is abundant and varied and the range recorded in the area now stands at just over 200 species including regular rarities such as Leach’s Petrel, Balearic Shearwater, Grey Phalarope and Sabine’s Gull.
 There is a bird observatory at Usaid Point at Machrihanish.
 This is the first landfall for many migratory birds and seals are often to be found here.